 After Mozart, many of the great composers wrote works for the clarinet, including Brahms, Beethoven, Von Weber, Copland, and many others.It wasn’t until the 1850s that the design of the clarinet began to take on its modern configuration of 17 keys, which helped facilitate difficult passages and make the instrument play more easily in tune.

-Most people are very familiar with how to buy or rent a student clarinet – along with the sound of the clarinet, and can instantly recognize the famous beginning of Gershwin’s “Rhapsody in Blue”, or the soulful “Stranger on the Shore” recorded in the early 1960’s.
+Most parents are very familiar with how to buy or rent a student clarinet – along with the sound of the clarinet, and many students can instantly recognize the famous beginning of Gershwin’s “Rhapsody in Blue”, or the soulful “Stranger on the Shore” recorded in the early 1960’s.
 Today, the clarinet is heard in all types of music, and has been especially prevalent in movie music, as well as through the music of jazz great Eddie Daniels, and the very popular classical artist Richard Stoltzman.
 Pete Fountain, the most famous Dixieland clarinetist, was even featured on the half-time show of the Super Bowl.

 THE CLARINET FAMILY

 When you want to buy or rent a student clarinet, you should be aware that there are several clarinets in the clarinet family.
 They range from the tiny E-flat clarinet, which is about 14 inches long, to the giant contrabass clarinet, which is taller than a seated adult.
 But the clarinet most often used in school band programs is the B-flat clarinet.
 Knowing how to buy or rent a student clarinet like this is critical.
 This is the most popular model, and is the same clarinet that is seen most often in solo performances and on television.
 Playing the larger clarinets is better left for older students who can handle the larger keys and weight of the instrument.

-Before you go to your local music store and purchase an instrument off the shelf, talk to as many people as possible who have played, or have some understanding of the instrument.
+Before you go to your local music store to buy or rent a student clarinet, talk to as many people as possible who have played, or have some understanding of the instrument.
 This may include band directors, students in the local high school band, private teachers, or professional musicians.
 Knowing how to buy or rent a student clarinet can save parents hundreds of dollars.

 Their advice may be helpful, and it would even be better if you could bring them along when you go to the music store to help try out the instrument to make sure that it functions properly.